Diggs Revol Dog Crate (Small/Medium)

 Medium dogs need 36-inch crates.
 Wire crates are most versatile.
 For puppies, get an adult-sized crate with a divider panel.

-The Keeshond at 35-45 lbs sits in the versatile medium range, which gives you the widest selection of dog crates to choose from.
-The key is matching the product to your specific dog's build -- a muscular, compact Keeshond has different needs than a leaner one, even at the same weight.
+The Keeshond at 35-45 lbs sits in the versatile medium range, which gives you the widest selection.
+The key is matching to your specific dog's build -- a muscular, stocky Keeshond has different needs than a leaner one, even at the same weight.
+When in doubt, I size up rather than down.

 Matching Dog Crates to Your Keeshond's Moderate-Energy Lifestyle